pingidentity/pingone-magiclink-sample-solution/mobile-android/README.md

 CLIENT_CALLBACK | The redirect_uri of the OIDC client.
 It should point to a deep link (custom scheme) configured in the AndroidManifest.xml file. | pingapac://magiclink/callback
 CLIENT_ID | Client ID for the mobile application. | {clientId}
 CLIENT_SCOPES | Client scopes used during the authorization flow.
 This will determine what information is available when calling the userinfo service | openid profile
-MAGICLINK_BASEURL | Frontend Base URL of the magic link service | https://magiclink.pingapac.com
+MAGICLINK_BASEURL | Frontend Base URL of the magic link service.
+The endpoint must be resolvable by the mobile device.
+Use the router supplied IP Address of the host if running an emulator and the web service on the same host. | https://magiclink.pingapac.com
 OIDC_USERINFO | The PingOne userinfo service endpoint | https://auth.pingone.com/{environmentId}/as/userinfo
 OIDC_TOKEN | The PingOne userinfo service endpoint | https://auth.pingone.com/{environmentId}/as/token
 OIDC_JWKS | The PingOne userinfo service endpoint | https://auth.pingone.com/{environmentId}/as/jwks